Topic-wise Exploration of the Telegram Group-verse: Introduction

-We analyse our data aiming to precisely measure and contrast user activity patterns in groups across different topics, analysing the mix of various languages, the footprint of official Telegram bots, the diverse habits in sharing media (e.g., videos, audios, images, GIFs) and point to external content via URLs.
-We overall witness very different behavioural patterns; some are expected (e.g., the large usage of emojis in all topics and languages, or the sharing of possibly illicit content), others are more surprising (e.g., users in \textit{Darknet} post much longer messages than users in the other topics; or videos published in \textit{Video and Films} are much longer than those published in \textit{Erotic} --- the latter being with higher resolution).
+We analyse our data aiming to measure and contrast user activity patterns in groups across different topics.
+We analyse the mix of various languages, the footprint of official Telegram bots, the diverse habits in sharing media (e.g., videos, audios, images, GIFs) and external content via URLs.
+We overall witness peculiar behavioural patterns; some might be expected (e.g., the presence of automated user behaviour to programmatically share context) while others are more surprising (e.g., users in \textit{Darknet} post much longer messages than users in the other topics).

-Although preliminary, our results expose a very diverse universe.
-We believe that our work offers notable insights into the Telegram platform usage and constitutes a first step toward better understanding how users behave on such a platform.
+This paper is structured as follows.
+Section~\ref{sec:related} lists related work. in Section \ref{sec:method}, we present the architecture of our crawler .
+In Section \ref{sec:results}, we detail the data collection process and present a first-of-its-kind characterisation of platform usage across different discussion topics.
+Section \ref{sec:media} further elaborates on the analysis of video content and URLs sharing patterns, together with a deeper analysis on the time elapsed between a YouTube video publication and its first appearance in Telegram groups under observation.
+Last, we draw conclusions in Section~\ref{sec:conclusion} and discuss ethics of the work in Section~\ref{sec:ethics}.

+All in all, this work shows the heterogeneity of usages people exhibit on Telegram, corroborating known facts and exposing surprising findings.
+We hope this work stimulates other works in exploring some of the highlighted results.
+For this, we make both the data and the crawler open to the community.\footnote{ The code and data are available at \url{https://anonymous.4open.science/r/TopicWiseTelegram-7A81}}